millejoh/emacs-ipython-notebook/README.rst

 Features
 ========

-The Emacs IPython Notebook (EIN) provides a client for the IPython v2.x notebook and an integrated REPL (like SLIME_) in Emacs.
+The Emacs IPython Notebook (EIN) provides a client for IPython v2.x and 3.x (i.e. Jupyter) notebooks and an integrated REPL (like SLIME_) in Emacs.
 EIN makes notebook editing very powerful by allowing you to use any Emacs features, it also expose IPython features such as code evaluation, object inspection and code completion to the Emacs side.
 These features can be accessed anywhere in Emacs and improve Python code editing and reading in Emacs.

 .. _SLIME: http://common-lisp.net/project/slime/